 )#

-directive allows for consistent video embedding across different platforms, with flexible options for configuration.
+directive from for consistent video embedding across different platforms.
+Customize via the remark-directive-sugarvideo

 )#

-When linking to a GitHub user or organization, you must prepend the id
+Link to a GitHub user or organization (prepend id

 with @